KIMUTAICHELANGA/Statistics/README.md

 Acknowledgments
 We thank the open-source community and contributors for their valuable insights and contributions.
 Authors
-[Your Name or Organization]
+Brian Kimutai
 Contact
-For any queries or suggestions, please email us at [contact@email.com].
+For any queries or suggestions, please email us at [briankimu97@email.com].

 Project Status
 Active development and maintenance.
 Bug fixes and updates will be provided periodically.